-Now listen, at first you are going to think there is no way this is going to combine but if you stick with it (and if you left your cheese and butter out all night like I mentioned) it will combine into a stiff cookie dough like consistency like this.
+Now listen, at first, you are going to think there is no way this is going to combine but if you stick with it (and if you left your cheese and butter out all night as I mention below) it will combine into a stiff cookie dough-like consistency like this.

 Note: You are seeing a double recipe pictured here.

 Break off a softball size ball of dough and knead it a few times with your hands.

 Then, pinch off smaller portions (about one-inch balls) and knead them each individually before shaping them into a ball.

 Place these cheese wafer balls on an ungreased cookie sheet and flatten them slightly with a fork.

 Bake at 400 for 15 minutes or until lightly brown on the bottom.

 If you like, sprinkle with paprika as soon as you remove them from the oven (totally optional).

 Allow them to cool and then store them in an airtight container.